Page reveiwed December 2021

 To find out more you can contact your health visitor / midwife or visit www.healthystart.nhs.uk

 Every child in England is entitled to a free Bookstart pack before they are 12 months old and again aged 3-4 years.
 Bookstart also gifts additional needs packs for babies and toddlers, as well as black-and-white booklets for newborns and dual language books.
 To find out more please visit www.booktrust.org.uk

 Sharing books, stories and rhymes with your child from an early age can help create a lifelong reader.

-These take place at 9-12 months and another health and development review at two to two-and-a-half years of age your.
+There is one at 9-12 months and another health and development review at two to two-and-a-half years of age your.
 This is usually done by a nursery nurse or the health visitor, and may happen at your home, baby clinic, the children's centre, or at your child's nursery (if they are attending one).